NoB0T21/BOT2/README.md

 When you click **stop recording** button

 1. Stops recording of that individual member.
-2. Converts each user’s PCM file to .ogg.
+2. Converts each user’s PCM file to .wav.
-3. Uploads all ogg files to AWS S3 BUCKET.
+3. Uploads all wav files to AWS S3 BUCKET.
+4. calculate you money and add to your blance
+---

-📝 The recording is saved automatically in:
+## 📝 The recording is saved automatically in:

 ```
 /recording/username-[timestamp].ogg